Delay time and Non-Adiabatic Calibration of the Attoclock. Multiphoton process versus tunneling in strong field interaction: Tunneling and Field-Ionization time delay

 It is straightforward to examine the limits of this energy partition.
-For $\lim_{F\to F_a}$ the barrier height disappears $\delta_z\approx 0$ and $n_F=0$, $\varepsilon_F ={v_F}\, \omega_0 \approx I_p$, the electron kinetic energy transferred from the pulse approximately equals $I_p$.
-On the opposite side, for a small field strength ($\lim_F\to 0$) we have $\delta \approx I_p, \varepsilon_F \approx 0$ and the $I_p\approx n_F\,\omega_0$ and the barrier is overcome by real multiphoton absorption, which is equivalent to the well know multiphoton regime of the SFA for $\gamma_K>>0$.
-Therefore, we conclude that in the range $F\sim 0.02- 0.1$ of field strengths used by the experiment of \cite{Hofmann:2019}, both mechanisms are present, i.e. scattering and multiphoton absorption.
-We are aware that the process is complicated and different nonadiabatic are involved in the process.
+For $\lim_{F\to F_a}$ the barrier height disappears $\delta_z\approx 0$ and $n_F=0$, $\varepsilon_F ={v_F}\, \omega_0 \approx I_p$, the kinetic energy transferred to the electron from the pulse (suppressing the barrier) approximately equals $I_p$.
+On the opposite side, for a small field strength ($\lim_{F\to 0}$) we have $\delta \approx I_p, \varepsilon_F \approx 0$ and the $I_p\approx n_{(F\to 0)}\,\omega_0=n_{I}\,\omega_0$ and the barrier is overcome by real multiphoton absorption, which is equivalent to the well-know multiphoton regime of the SFA for $\gamma_K\gg 1$.
+Therefore, we conclude that in the range $F\sim 0.02- 0.1$ of field strengths used by the experiment of Hofmann et al. \cite{Hofmann:2019}, both mechanisms are present, i.e. scattering and multiphoton absorption.
+We are aware that the process is complicated and different effects are involved in the process.
 Especially, a nonlinear Compton scattering mechanism is involved \cite{Kullie:2018}, \cite{Eberly:1965}.
-However, this is not crucial because first their contribution is small, and second it corresponds to a small kinetic energy contribution, see the discussion further in sec \ref{sec:dis}, \ref{sec:cr}.
-Furthermore, a tunneling contribution related to $\tau_{delt}$ is also possible, which we will discuss in detail in sec \ref{sec:ir}.
+However, this is not critical since, firstly, their contribution is small, and secondly, they correspond to a small kinetic energy contribution, see the discussion further in sec. \ref{sec:dis}, \,\ref{sec:cr}.
+Furthermore, a small (or tiny) tunneling contribution just below the top barrier related to $\tau_{delt}$ is also possible as already mentioned, which we will discuss in sec. \ref{sec:ir}.